Seniors the first to crack as rising rates crank up debt stress

 The overall delinquency rate for non-mortgage debt fell 3.1 per cent in the second quarter compared with the same period of 2017.
 Among people aged 65 and older, the delinquency rate jumped 4 per cent.

+“We actually think that’s the start of some of the impact of higher interest rates,” said Bill Johnston, vice-president of data and analytics at Equifax Canada.
 Seniors, with all their life experience and their fixed retirement incomes, are the last group you’d expect to see leading a trend in debt vulnerability.
 A reason why this is happening is that they borrow differently than people in other age brackets.

+Mr. Johnston said 55 per cent of non-mortgage debt for seniors is in lines of credit, compared with 43 per cent of the rest of the population.
+Credit lines are at the sharp end of interest-rate increases.
+When the Bank of Canada raises its benchmark overnight rate and major banks respond with identical increases in their prime lending rates, credit lines are immediately adjusted higher.
+Variable-rate mortgages, too.
 The rise in delinquencies for seniors is notable because this is a demographic that looks comparatively good on debt management.
 The actual delinquency rate in the second quarter was 1.1 per cent overall and 0.9 per cent for seniors.
 The average debt was $23,271 for all and $16,086 for seniors, the lowest of any population group outside 18- to 25-year-olds (their average debt was $8,454).

 Another oddity is that while delinquencies by seniors have risen, the demographic groups you’d expect to be under the most pressure are doing well.
 The biggest year-over-year drop in the delinquency rate for any group tracked by Equifax was for 36- to 45-year-olds, at minus 4.9 per cent.